matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 While this is still a huge improvement over the exisitng situation but we need suggesstions for how to stop this at the event authoirzation level.
 I'm begging for advice.

+### Unclear if a joining server can recieve a PDU from a room that it is not joined to

+The amendments to the join handshake described in this MSC mean that a server has to wait for a PDU, `m.server.participation` before it has attmpted to join the room beyond sending an EDU.
+It's not clear to me whether this is currently possible or changes are required to federation send.

 ## Alternatives

 ## Security considerations